-Ayden supplies merchants with fully integrated payment gateways.
+Adyen supplies merchants with fully integrated payment gateways.
 It includes design features, localized transactions on the website, and recurring payments.
 Platform obtains the fraud prevention system and risk management tools.

-Ayden supports lots of payment methods with 150 currencies in 27 countries.
+Adyen supports lots of payment methods with 150 currencies in 27 countries.
 But besides that, it is not possible to demand specified support for a particular business.